xkgoh/telegramHandler/README.md

 # telegramHandler

 This folder contains part of the source code for the Cheapo!
 Telegram bot (@Cheapo_bot).
 Cheapo! is a telegram bot that returns the nearby deals given a location.
-It is currently deployed on AWS, running off a lambda function referenced by an endpoint, and using DynamoDB as its persistent storage layer.
+She is currently deployed on AWS, running off a lambda function referenced by an endpoint, using DynamoDB as its persistent storage layer.
+Cheapo! currently serves registered users, and registration can be done by sending a passphrase to her.

 The folder contains the following pieces of code:
 1. telegramHandler.py - Contains the main function where the execution begins